open-distribution/open-distribution/ushahidi_platform/readme.md

 The data coming into the platform can be manually pushed to HDX.
 We've had a conversation with thei data manager to understand the steps required to set this up.

 # Integration with Frontline.it home page
+The front end picks up one of the API end points and uses the data in json to plot pins onto the map.
+Documentation for API is found [here](http://preview.ushahidi.com/platform/develop/api/index.html#posts)